tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

     - Prices are the main way the economy is controlled; determines the demand from buyers and the supply from sellers, thus displaying the value of a product to society
     - When a government interrupts the forces of natural supply and demand, the decisions of individuals don't follow the invisible hand as much
         - Shows why communism failed: prices didn't change to reflect the true values of products
+        - Leads to excesses and shortages because the government doesn't know how much demand there is
     - Products such as Uber show the inner workings of market economies

 **Principle 7: Governments Can Sometimes Improve Market Outcomes**